 What to expect on a Retreat...

-As I Am™ is a three-day experiential retreat for men familiar with LDS culture or who have some type of LDS experience or connection.
+As I Am™ is a three-day experiential retreat for adult men.

 The retreat consists of exercises, activities, instruction, discussion, and time for reflection and spontaneous connection.
 You will experience these in both large and small group settings.